bottega-code-school/js-builder/README.md

 - Change into the directory that you want to build the project in
 - Run the command `generate` into the terminal and follow the prompts

+### Deployment Options

+> The `react-bootstrap` and `react-redux` templates have the full configuration options set for deploying to Heroku.